al77ex1/Doca/README.md

 # Doca - Document Assistant

-Doca is a system that enables semantic search over markdown documents using embeddings and Elasticsearch.
+Doca is a system that enables semantic search over markdown documents using embeddings and Typesense.
 The system allows a locally running LLM (e.g., in LM Studio) to search through documents and provide answers based on the content.

 ## Project Structure